zjluo-code/GC-SWGAN/README.md

 Ensure your environment is properly configured to support GPU acceleration.

 3）Data Preparation
-Before running the code, please download the Galaxy10 DECaLS dataset and unlabeled DECaLS images from the specified website and convert them into h5py format files.
+Before running the code, please download the Galaxy10 DECaLS dataset from Galaxy10 website(https://astronn.readthedocs.io/en/latest/galaxy10.html) and the unlabeled DECaLS images from DESI Legacy Imaging Surveys website (（https://www.legacysurvey.org/), and convert them into h5py format files.
 Name the files as follows: Galaxy10_DECaLS.h5 and decals_images.h5.

 4）Model Training
 To start training, run the following script: